dvcrn/proton/README.md

 ```
 lein cljsbuild once dev
+# or if you want auto-compile on change:
+lein cljsbuild auto dev
 ```
 will compile the clojurescript code into javascript.
 Once that's done, go into the `plugin/` folder and run